 Minimum requirements for the Tenderers’ economic and financial standing: Positive equity for the last three completed financial years.
 Annual revenue of at least DKK 25 million in each of the last three completed financial years.

-Vis mere Teknisk og faglig kompetence
+Teknisk og faglig kompetence

 Liste og kortfattet beskrivelse af udvælgelseskriterier